 -

 Home prices in Chattanooga are 49.1% lower than in Washington DC. - Income in Chattanooga is 40.9% lower than in Washington DC, so you could earn less for doing the same job.
-The top employers in Chattanooga include Hamilton County, Schools Erlanger, and Health System.
+The top employers in Chattanooga — including Hamilton County, Schools Erlanger, and Health System — may pay more.

-- The cost of living for a family in Chattanooga is 60.8% lower than in Washington DC.
+- A move to Chattanooga can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 60.8% less than what it costs in Washington DC.

 - The unemployment rate in Chattanooga is 20.00% lower than in Washington DC.

-- Youโll spend more on retail and restaurants in Chattanooga, since the cityโs sales taxes in Chattanooga are 54.17% higher than in Washington DC.
+- Shopping and dining out will likely be a little pricier in Chattanooga, since its sales taxes are 54.17% higher than what you are paying in Washington DC.

 - One perk of moving to Chattanooga is paying less in state income taxes, which are 100.00% lower than in Washington DC.